-The Center for Cancer Policy and Program Evaluation (CarPE) within the Department of Population Medicine serves as a catalyst for rigorous and impactful policy research across the cancer care spectrum by faculty in the DPM and our external collaborators.
-Our mission is to generate sound evidence to inform policies and programs along the cancer care continuum for use by domestic and international stakeholders, by leveraging the diverse research expertise in the DPM, effectively using and expanding our large existing data resources, and actively collaborating with partners of the DPM.
+The Center for Cancer Policy and Program Evaluation (CarPE) within the Department of Population Medicine serves as a catalyst for rigorous and impactful policy research across the cancer care continuum by faculty in the DPM and our external collaborators.
+Our mission is to generate sound evidence to inform policies and programs, for use by stakeholders in the United States and elsewhere.
+We leverage the diverse research expertise of DPM faculty, effectively use and expand DPM’s large population-based electronic data resources, and actively collaborate with delivery system and payer partners of the DPM.